SpcyToast/donut/README.md

 # donut

-Make a doughnut render in the terminal using python <br/>
+The famous make a doughnut render in the terminal using c <br/>
 Code is also in the shape of a doughnut <br/>
 Really interesting read on the [project](https://www.a1k0n.net/2011/07/20/donut-math.html)<br/>
-Personally will try break down the code and see what else I can do using this doughnut as a baseline
+I will try to break down the code and see what else I can do using this doughnut as a baseline